tmllab/ECCV26_LifeGenIP_starting_kit/README.md

 ## License

-Code in this repository is released under [Apache License 2.0](LICENSE).

 This competition uses [MEAD dataset](https://wywu.github.io/projects/MEAD/MEAD.html) with the authors' permission.
 By downloading the data you agree to the MEAD [Terms of Use](https://github.com/uniBruce/Mead/blob/master/Terms%20of%20Use_%20Mead.pdf).
 Any report or publication that uses this data **should cite** the MEAD paper:

 ```bibtex